basilbiochem/basil/_episodes/06-expression.md

 teaching: 30
 exercises: 360
 questions:
-- "How do I use bacteria to express a foreign protein?"
+- "How can bacteria be used to express a foreign protein?"
 objectives:
 - "Students will be able to distinguish between an expression vector before and after insertion of a protein’s coding sequence."
 - "Students will be able to describe the following features of an expression vector:  multiple cloning site, T7 promoter region, antibiotic resistance gene, purification tag(s), origin of replication."